Nesh108/auth/README.md

 	}
 ]
 ```

+You can also generate QR code tokens to import into Google Authenticator or another similar application that accepts QR codes for quick and easy importing.
+For any code, just add the `--qr` flag and it will output both the secret and generated QR code (e.g. `auth gh --qr`);

 ### Adding your own tokens
 If you wish to add your own token, do it in the structure above with a `name` string, `alt` array and a `secret` string (the spaces and capital letters don't matter and will be stripped out during parsing).
 The `alt` codes allow you to type `auth gh` instead of `auth github` (names are case insensitive).